Simon Starling, Director of Policy, Advocacy and Research at Bond the UK network for NGOs said:

 Any government department spending UK aid must meet the same standards and work to the same objectives as DFID – to alleviate poverty, promote sustainable development, and reach the world’s poorest people.
 UK aid should only be managed by departments and funds with the experience and capacity to ensure its effectiveness.”

 - The International Development Committee Newton Fund Review Report publication: https://committees.parliament.uk/committee/98/international-development-committee/news/146799/newton-fund-review-report-publication/

 - Bond is the UK network for organisations working in international development.
-Bond unites and supports a diverse network of over 450 civil society organisations and allies to help eradicate global poverty, inequality and injustice.
+Bond unites and supports a diverse network of over 400 civil society organisations from across the UK, and allies to help eradicate global poverty, inequality and injustice.

 - For further information please contact Maryam Mohsin on 07555 336029 or [email protected]